staticvoidjoan/portfolio-chakra-react/README.md

-# Portfolio Website with React, Chakra UI, and Vite
+# Portfolio Website with React, Chakra UI, Vite and Three.JS

 This template provides a minimal setup to create a portfolio website using React, Chakra UI, and Vite, enabling hot module replacement (HMR) and integrating ESLint rules.